Component: Performance Report

 - Who will receive the SLA report

-- Which recurrence the report is run and delivered automatically.
+- The recurrence on which the report is run and delivered automatically

-To create a new report definition, the following information need to be provided
+To create a new report definition, the following information must be provided.

 Report settings

-To define what need to be measured to evaluate the operational efficiency.
-It includes
+These define what needs to be measured to evaluate operational efficiency.
+They include:

-- Transaction types (Required): Determine a list of transaction types interested in the SLA report.
-Each transaction type has a name, a list of the endpoints, and the response time threshold.
+- Transaction types (Required): Determine the list of transaction types covered by the SLA report.
+Each transaction type has a name, a list of endpoints, and a response time threshold.

-- Operating time in a day (Required): Determine a duration in a day so only the endpoints happened in the duration are collected during calculating measurements.
+- Operating time in a day (Required): Determine a duration within a day, so that only the endpoints that occurred during that duration are collected when calculating measurements.

-- Percentile (Required): Determine the percentile value is used
+- Percentile (Required): Determine the percentile value to use.

-- Exporting data (Required): Determine which data will be encompassed in the SLA report
+- Exporting data (Required): Determine which data is included in the SLA report.

 Delivery settings

-To define who will receive the SLA report when the report is created periodically.
-It includes
+These define who will receive the SLA report when it is created periodically.
+They include:

-- Recipients (Required): Determine who will receive the report, even when the process of generating it is failed
+- Recipients (Required): Determine who will receive the report, even when generating it fails.

-- Recurrence (Required): Determine which interval (weekly/monthly) the report is run as planned.
+- Recurrence (Required): Determine the interval (weekly/monthly) on which the report is run as planned.

-- Delivery failure email template (Required): Determine which email template is used when the report is generated failed.
+- Delivery failure email template (Required): Determine which email template is used when the report fails to generate.

 You can change the settings by editing an existing definition.
-Furthermore, you can export a list of SLA report definitions under a JSON file and share it with someone.
-Otherwise, you can import it from a given JSON file.
+You can also export a list of SLA report definitions to a JSON file and share it with someone, or import definitions from a given JSON file.

 Connect to a database

 The SLA report is calculated based on the data from the database.
-You need to change the settings of the CwPerfLogPlugin plugin, so it can connect to the proper database.
+You need to change the settings of the CwPerfLogPlugin plugin so that it can connect to the proper database.

 Limitations

-- For each Casewhere instance, the component only can create many SLA reports against an database at the same time.
-It means you cannot create SLA reports with multiple databases.
+- For each Casewhere instance, the component can only create SLA reports against a single database at a time.
+This means you cannot create SLA reports across multiple databases.

-- Generating SLA report is retried 3 times before an email of failure is sent to the recipient.
+- Generating an SLA report is retried 3 times before a failure email is sent to the recipient.
 The admin can manually retry it via the workflow monitor.

 Dependencies